| A

 next to you—until they politely excuse you from the gesture.

 In any case, serving yourself should always come last.
+For a pleasant dining experience, keep dinner

 conversation to light social topics.
 Save world politics, the